vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 - Experience in creating responsive and user-friendly graphical interfaces with Tkinter
 - Practice in working with Python's object-oriented features and event-driven programming
 - Skills in handling and displaying complex, nested data structures
+- Experience in implementing custom dialog boxes and user input handling